 Should You Acquire a Second-Hand Video Card?

-At the time of creation, the Nvidia GTX 980 and also 980 Ti, and the AMD RX 480 8GB and R9 Fierceness X are powerful pc gaming GPUs that will certainly play most video games on very high setups.
+At the time of creation, the Nvidia GTX 980 and 980 Ti, and the AMD RX 480 8GB and R9 Fierceness X are powerful pc gaming GPUs that will certainly play most video games on very high settings.
 The 980 Ti still outscores some of the modern GPUs on this list.

 Picking up a second-hand GPU feels like an excellent concept.
 Nevertheless, there are some things to think about before making your acquisition.
 For example, can the seller verify the GPU works, or how they used the GPU?